Kattusite/DefenseOfMeridor/README.md

 * Make it so troops that were just converted this turn can still move.
 * When the game has been won, remove all troop outlines.
 * Troop outline colors should also be shown in the troop info screen on the right hand side of the MeriFrame.
+* Change battlelog from textarea to textpane
+* Clicking the pet that is already selected should deselect it.

 To - do
 =======